leszek-wojcik/robobo/docs/_posts/2018-03-09-robobo-design.md

 [here](http://en.cppreference.com/w/cpp/utility/functional/function).

-*(As side note I will mention that lack of fully compilant C++ standard library on AVR caused me to switch Arduino Mega with Arduino Due)*
+*(As side note I will mention that lack of fully compilant C++ standard library on AVR caused me to switch Arduino Mega to Arduino Due)*

 When client creates `MRequest` and put in on `ActiveObject` `mrQueue` then as part of  receiver context following will happen: